JosefMoosholzer/Data-Science-Learning-Path/notes.md

             y += 2
         x += 2
 ```
-This code will execute immediately as none of the generators will actually produce something, as they were never used.
+This code will execute immediately because none of the generators will actually produce something, as they were never used.
-But more importantly, the second generator is more than 5.000 times more time-efficient.
+But more importantly, the second generator is more than 5.000 times more time-efficient than a list.

 ```python
 from time import perf_counter